TheochemUI/eOn/docs/source/user_guide/neighbor_lists.md

 from the wrap, reusing its vesin avoids two definitions of every vesin symbol in one link.

-Do not call `vesin_free` (or destroy a stack-local list) before every `compute`.
-Upstream documents reusing the same `VesinNeighborList` across calls so allocations recycle; free only when finished.
+Reuse the same `VesinNeighborList` across `compute` calls so allocations recycle.
+Free (or destroy a stack-local list) only when finished.

 ## ASV benchmarks

-Wall-clock timing for client changes goes through the ASV suite under `benchmarks/`, not ad-hoc scripts.
+Wall-clock timing for client changes goes through the ASV suite under `benchmarks/`.

 | ASV class | Fixture | vesin pot path |
 |-----------|---------|----------------|